jprzimba/oldcrystalserver/README.md

 * Make the map like 8.6 style without changing it's essence.
 * Add quests to the map, Svargrond Arena, Inquisition.
 * Add npc addon by itens like Tibia RL.
-* Add some hunts to the map, Hellspawn, Drakens, Ghastly Dragons, Grim Reapers
+* Add some hunts to the map, Hellspawn, Drakens, Ghastly Dragons, Grim Reapers, Deeplings